Jupitour 2000 - the first ever Jupitour

 Lockyer.
 Left: NPO133 first owned by George Dudley and raced and rallied

 by him.
-The Jup was restored last Autumn by Pat himself.
+The Jup was restored last Autumn by Pat Lockyer himself.

-GKU 764 is the factory prototype and is actually 50 years and 3 months old although it doesn't look it.
+GKU 764 is the factory prototype and at this event was actually 50 years and 3 months old although it doesn't look it.

 Two Jupiters failed to reach Le Mans, one losing oil pressure near home the other blowing a head gasket at Esclavelles near Dieppe.
 At least two owners were well tucked up by a certain Birmingham based "engineer" and had to come in moderns.
 We could easily have hit 50 Jupiters because another 15 running Jupiters attended the JCC annual get-together at Pitlochry in Scotland 3 weeks earlier but their owners had long before decided not to come to France.
 Sadly a Jupiter visited us at Arras at the start but its owner & Jupiter took no further part in the proceedings.

 There were actually two 1950 Jupiter cars present - chassis 5 registration GKU 764 of Pat Lockyer which must have a genuine ERA-built frame, and chassis 42 registration JKW 264 (see photo below) of Mike Allfrey from the second batch of 5 standard-bodied Jupiters and actually the 10th standard Jupiter constructed.
 The rest of the touring group were from 1951 to 1954.
 The three special bodied Jupiters present were the open Jupiter built in Hull for the 1951 RAC Rally, the early Radford-bodied drophead of Gordon & Wendy Cooper, and the Adams & Robinson saloon of Edmund & Ghislaine Nankivell.